liamzdenek/m2php-extended/README.md

 Example
 -------

-See example/hello_world/hello.php for the latest version
+See example/hello_world/hello.php for the latest version, as I might not be the most reliable at updating the readme.

 ```php
 require "../framework/server.php";